Athletes: Steer Clear from Plantar Fasciitis

 The longer you wait to address the problem, the worse it will likely get.

 So schedule an appointment at our office today so we can determine the severity of your condition and provide a comprehensive treatment plan tailored to your specific needs.
 Most plantar fasciitis patients are able to find the relief they are looking for with conservative treatments, such as custom orthotics.
-We even offer some advanced treatment methods right here at our office, including laser therapy and stem cell injections.
+We even offer some advanced treatment methods right here at our office, including laser treatment, shockwave therapy, and other state-of-the-art techniques.

 Even better: you may not even have to give up your favorite activities at all!